Bone Strengthening Exercises: Everything you need to know

 Weight-bearing exercise is any activity that requires the body to work against gravity while standing upright.
 As mentioned above, these exercises can be either high-impact or low-impact.

 High-impact exercise should be avoided if you are at risk for bone fracture or injury due to any medical condition, such as osteoporosis.
-If you are not at risk, however, high-impact weight-bearing exercises provide the greatest bone-building benefit.
+If you are not at risk, however, high-impact weight-bearing exercises like jogging or jumping rope provide the greatest bone-building benefit.
 That being said, don’t count out low-impact exercises.
 They’re also helpful and a viable alternative if high-impact exercise is out of the question.

 With so many options to choose from, your best bet is to choose something you enjoy.
 Some examples of high-impact exercise include: